Terminator Genisys: Writing

-The film's producers, David Ellison and Dana Goldberg, worked with writers Laeta Kalogridis and Patrick Lussier to devise the story.
+The film's producers, David Ellison and Dana Goldberg, worked with writers Kalogridis and Lussier to devise the story.
 Kalogridis and Lussier were invited to write the script while they worked on another project with Ellison and Goldberg.
-They agreed to write a Terminator film when Cameron, a friend of Kalogridis who worked with her in Avatar, gave it his blessing.
+They agreed to write a Terminator film when Cameron, a friend of Kalogridis who worked with her on Avatar, gave it his blessing.

 The starting point of the script was to retain Schwarzenegger as a central character, unlike the Star Trek reboot with Leonard Nimoy as an older Spock in a minor role.
 They had to write in the actor (now 67 years old) and followed a suggestion by Cameron that the Terminator's living-tissue exterior was vulnerable to aging and their idea of Skynet sending a Terminator after an infant Sarah Connor.
 Kalogridis and Lussier extended this to the core characters of Kyle, Sarah and John Connor, despite each being from a different time period.

 Although the writers reportedly enjoyed Terminator 3: Rise of the Machines, they opted to escape its suggestion that Judgment Day is inevitable because of a causal loop in favor of all Terminator timelines existing simultaneously in a multiverse.
 To map out the timelines and plot, Kalogridis and Lussier had five whiteboards "covering every wall in the office".
 They eventually reached a central plot thread in which the Skynet of one universe, defeated in several timelines, sent the T-5000 to the Genisys timeline hoping to defeat the humans by "having the best weapon that humans have": John Connor.
 The first draft of the screenplay, to attract a director, was delivered in July 2013.
 Few changes were made to the script from that point onward.
 One expansive scene that was removed from the final script would have explained what Sarah Connor's life was like with Pops.